minerbadd/CodeMark/docs/Annotations.md

 Annotations may be grouped with parentheses, `()`.
 They may be combined as a union of types as `|`.
 They may be marked with a `?` suffix to indicate that a value may be `nil`.

-Functions, are annotated as `(:)` or `():`.
-The first case types a value as a `function` with no other information provided.
-The second allows for named and typed parameters as well as typed (and optionally named) return values.
+Functions, are annotated as `():`.
+The annotation allows for (but does not require) named and typed parameters as well as typed (and optionally named) return values.
 Here's a simple example:

 `--:: move.track(enable: ^:)` -> _Set tracking condition_ -> `enable: ^:`